Rohan Campbell

 Rohan Campbell (born 23 September 1997) is a Canadian actor.
-He is known for starring as Frank Hardy on the 2020 series adaptation The Hardy Boys, opposite Alexander Elliot as Joe Hardy, and as Corey Cunningham in the 2022 slasher film Halloween Ends.
+He is known for starring as Frank Hardy on the 2020 series adaptation The Hardy Boys, opposite Alexander Elliot as Joe Hardy, Corey Cunningham in the 2022 slasher film Halloween Ends, and Billy Chapman in Silent Night, Deadly Night.

 Campbell was born in Calgary, and raised in Cochrane, Alberta.
 His parents are British immigrants.
 He has also appeared in the television productions Mayerthorpe and Klondike, and on the series Mech-X4, The 100, and iZombie.
 He moved to Vancouver at seventeen.